Final Year Build: 1988 Pontiac Fiero GT – SOLD!

 One would think that a mid-engined sports car with a V6 mounted behind the driver’s head would have little trouble becoming an instant classic, but the Pontiac Fiero is here to say otherwise.
-If there was ever an under-appreciated model, this is it, especially in final year form like this 1988 Pontiac Fiero GT listed here on Craigslist in Wake Forest, North Carolina, with just under 70,000 miles and all the right equipment for $12,500.
+If there was ever an under-appreciated model, this is it, especially in final year form like this 1988 Pontiac Fiero GT originally listed on Craigslist in June 2021 in Wake Forest, North Carolina, with just under 70,000 miles and all the right equipment for $12,500.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his final year Fiero priced fairly, as a car in “Excellent” condition is valued at $15,900.
-If you are serious about buying this nicely optioned Fiero GT, you can start the conversation by either calling or texting Paul at (919) 880-4742 or emailing him here.
-When you do, please remember to mention you saw his Fiero featured here on GuysWithRides.com.

 GM has been known for a lot of things, but one of the less desirable qualities is its incredible consistency in killing a model at the exact moment they get it right.
 Take the Fiero, for instance: when the mid-engined coupe was introduced, Pontiac equipped it with perhaps the most soul-sucking, joy-killing engine ever made, the Iron Duke.
 Why, when you are building a car to be both engaging to drive and somewhat thrifty, would you choose an engine that doesn’t inspire drivers to make excuses for going for a drive, but instead find reasons why they should just stay home, or take the bus.
 Pontiac did at least take this feedback to heart, along with concerns about ride quality and handling, and began making improvements.
 In 1988, the available Formula model addressed suspension tuning by integrating the WS6 suspension package, while the GT addressed both lack of handling and power by dropping in a 2.8L V6 along with the WS6 equipment, finally realizing the potential that the design had all along.
 Alas, it was too little, too late, and the Fiero was terminated that same year as sales plummeted after months of bad press and customer complaints.